How did the Kennedy Administration avoid war with the Soviet Union during the Cuban Missile Crisis

 Kennedy ignores the 2nd Krushchev Message

 Although U.S. experts were convinced the message from Khrushchev was authentic, hope for a resolution was short-lived.
-The next day, October 27, Khrushchev sent another message indicating that any proposed deal must include the removal of U.S. Jupiter missiles from Turkey.
+The next day, October 27, Khrushchev sent another message indicating that any proposed deal must include removing U.S. Jupiter missiles from Turkey.
 That same day a U.S. U–2 reconnaissance jet was shot down over Cuba.
 Kennedy and his advisors prepared for an attack on Cuba within days as they searched for any remaining diplomatic resolution.
 It was determined that Kennedy would ignore the second Khrushchev message and respond to the first one.
-That night, Kennedy set forth in his message to the Soviet leader proposed steps for the removal of Soviet missiles from Cuba under supervision of the United Nations, and a guarantee that the United States would not attack Cuba.
+That night, Kennedy outlined in his message to the Soviet leader proposed steps for removing Soviet missiles from Cuba under the United Nations' supervision and a guarantee that the United States would not attack Cuba.

 It was a risky move to ignore the second Khrushchev message.
-Attorney General Robert Kennedy then met secretly with Soviet Ambassador to the United States, Anatoly Dobrynin, and indicated that the United States was planning to remove the Jupiter missiles from Turkey anyway, and that it would do so soon, but this could not be part of any public resolution of the missile crisis.
+Attorney General Robert Kennedy then met secretly with Soviet Ambassador to the United States, Anatoly Dobrynin.
+He indicated that the United States was planning to remove the Jupiter missiles from Turkey anyway.
+It would do so soon, but this could not be part of any public resolution of the missile crisis.
 The next morning, October 28, Khrushchev issued a public statement that Soviet missiles would be dismantled and removed from Cuba.

 - Republished from Office of the Historian, United States Department of State